 Director/Choreographer, Noel St. Jean-Chevalier

 Noel makes dance happen.
 She holds her BA in Dance and Biology from Goucher College and has studied at schools and festivals throughout the US and England.
-She is on faculty at Elms College and is the Assistant Director of Ascendance Inner World Arts, specializing in contemporary jazz technique.
-As a guest artist, she has enjoyed teaching and creating work for The Williston Northampton School, Shadows Dance Art Experience, Westfield High School, The Loomis Chaffee School, and the NCAA Elite 8 Dance Team among others.
+She is the Director of the Williston Northampton School’s Dance Ensemble and is the Owner/Director of Art In Motion, a dance and movement studio located in Easthampton MA.
+As a guest artist, she has enjoyed teaching and creating work for Shadows Dance Art Experience, Westfield High School, The Loomis Chaffee School, and the NCAA Elite 8 Dance Team among others.
 She was also the coach for the Elms College Dance Team and Founder/Director of the the Elms College Community Concert for Charity.
 As a dancer for Eclipse Dance Company for 13 years, Noel performed throughout the Northeast.
 Her first project as Artistic Director, The Legible Bod(ies), made its performance premier at the 2014 Southern Vermont Dance Festival.
 Through her work, Noel has brought dance performances to events large and small, broadening community appreciation for dance and expanding the role of dance as a tool for social and cultural change.
 You can keep in touch with Noel and learn more by visiting noelstjean.com.

 Visual Art Director, Jeffrey Byrnes